-Thanks to Sophie for suggesting Ada as our Baby Name of the Day.
+Thanks to Sophie for suggesting our Baby Name of the Day.

 Back in the fourth century BC, Ada of Caria ruled her kingdom as a satrap after the death of her brother-husband, and allied herself with Alexander the Great.